Are you planning a visit to Bangkok? I love Thailand so much we call it our 2nd home.

 Bangkok is a great stopover at any time especially when you travel from Australia to Europe.

-A bustling vibrant city where the traffic is a nightmare, the heat intense, the noise deafening, but you can experience amazing temples, boat rides on the river, great food, friendly people and it is unique like no other place on earth.
+A bustling vibrant city where the traffic is a nightmare, the heat intense, the noise deafening, but you can experience amazing temples, boat rides on the river, great food, and friendly people and it is unique like no other place on earth.
 These are the reasons why we love Bangkok.
 But what if you only have a short stopover, what could you do and see in 12 hours.

 Our Many Reasons To Visit Bangkok